Eidar/PetToDoList/README.md

 This is a pet project Electron app using AngularJS.

-It-s a basic to do list.
+It's a basic to do list.
 WIP.

 ### Prerequisites